Puerto Rico Photography Locations

 PHOTOGRAPHING CABO ROJO LIGHTHOUSE

 Lens: There are no specific lens recommendations for this location.
-Take both your wide-angle and telephoto lenses, because you will need the wide angle to capture the full breadth of the falls, but it can be an effective night photography spot at the right time of year, so pack your zoom lens too.
-Remember, this can be a great night photography location at the right time of year, so bring your neutral density filters too!
+Take both your wide-angle and telephoto lenses because you will need the wide angle to capture the full breadth of the falls, but it can be an effective night photography spot at the right time of year, so pack your zoom lens, too.
+Remember, this can be a great night photography location at the right time of year, so bring your neutral density filters, too!

 When to Go: Any time of year.
 It is a tourist location, so midweek is the best offseason.
 Summer can be sweltering, of course.

-Puerto Rico, Officially the Commonwealth of Puerto Rico and briefly called Porto Rico, is an unincorporated territory of the United States, located in the northeastern Caribbean Sea.
+Puerto Rico, briefly called Porto Rico, is an unincorporated territory of the United States, located in the northeastern Caribbean Sea.